 Plutonium can form alloys and intermediate compounds with most other metals, and compounds with a variety of other elements.
 Some alloys have superconductive abilities and others are used to make nuclear fuel pellets.
 Its compounds come in a variety of colors, depending on the oxidation state and how complex various ligands are.
 In aqueous solution there are five valance ionic states.

 Plutonium, along with all of the other transuranium elements, is a radiological hazard and must be handled with specialized equipment and precautions.
 Animal studies have found that a few milligrams of plutonium per kilogram of tissue are lethal.

+Plutonium generally isn't found in nature.
 Trace elements of plutonium are found in naturally occurring uranium ores.
 Here, it is formed in a way similar to neptunium: by irradiation of natural uranium with neutrons followed by beta decay.

 Primarily, however, plutonium is a byproduct of the nuclear power industry.
 Each year, around 20 tons of plutonium is produced, according to the Los Alamos National Laboratory.
 Spent nuclear fuel can also be reprocessed to separate usable plutonium from other elements in the fuel.

 Atmospheric weapons testing in the 1950s and 1960s left tons of plutonium in the Earth's atmosphere that is still there today, according to the World Nuclear Association.

 For the most part, plutonium isn't used for much.
 In fact, of the five common isotopes, only two of plutonium's isotopes, plutonium-238 and plutonium-239, are used for anything at all.